 We have gathered our knowledge and expertise, as well as all our favourite tips and tricks when it comes to facilitating virtual gatherings.
-This PDF document is available for everyone and we invite you to share it with anyone who might need support in their virtual facilitation.
+This PDF document is available for everyone and we invite you to share it with those who might need support in their online facilitation.

 Our official wellbeing partner Recipes for Wellbeing has kindly put together a curated selection of “wellbeing recipes” – activities you can practice at home alone or with your family and flatmates to boost your wellbeing and emotional resilience.
 Thanks to the help of many volunteers, including some of our own community members, the blog post has been translated in several languages: